MeowServer/HintServiceMeow/ReadMe/README_en.md

 2. If you are using PluginAPI (The default API), put Harmony.dll into dependencies folder.
 3. Restart your server.

+## Features
+HintServiceMeow includes following features:
+#### Hint Adapter
+HintServiceMeow includes a hint adapter that can convert other plugins' hints into HintServiceMeow-compatible Hint.
+This allows people to use any plugin that uses hints, even if they are neither compatible with each other nor with HintServiceMeow.
+#### Auto text
+An auto-update text in the Hint classes.
+#### Dynamic Hint
+A hint that can automatically position itself on the screen in the most optimal position.
+#### Auto Update
+Any changes to a hint will be automatically updated on the player's screen.
+#### Update forecast
+This framework can analyze the update frequency of each hint and schedule updates accordingly.
+You can also customize the update delay for each Hint, ranging from Fastest to No-sync.
+#### Player UI
+Player UI includes advanced components to simplify your development.
+For example, the common hint component of PlayerUI allows you to show commonly used hints to a player using a single method.

 ## To Developers
 Here's an easy documentary of this plugin:
 There are 2 ways to show a hint to a player.